The problem with D&D 5e

 The Bottom Line

 I get why people love 5e.
 It’s accessible, it’s flexible, and it gives players the satisfaction of feeling powerful.
-But for me, a great RPG is about meaningful choices, hard dilemmas, high-stakes encounters, and a world that feels cohesive.
-5e doesn’t give me that.
+But a great RPG is about meaningful choices, hard dilemmas, high-stakes encounters, and a world that feels cohesive.
+5e doesn’t give me any of that.
 It gives me a lot of combat, but not the kind of combat I find compelling.

-That being said, I do think 5e’s greatest strength is being the “big tent” RPG—the system that can accommodate nearly any playstyle.
-However, that’s only because it pretends to do what you want, rather than actually doing it.
-It gives the appearance of tactical depth, the illusion of balanced combat, and the suggestion of strong non-combat systems—when, in reality, it often relies on GM fiat to fill in the gaps.
+That being said, I do think 5e’s greatest strength is being the “big tent” RPG— it can accommodate nearly any play style.
+But that’s only because it pretends to do what you want, rather than actually doing it.
+It gives the appearance of tactical depth, the illusion of balanced combat, the strategic challenge of character building, along with the suggestion of strongly supporting non-combat situations.
+In reality, it relies on GM fiat to make it all work.

-And to finish this article on a positive note: the first rpg my children ever played was 5e D&D. And it was a great experience that I will never forget.
-And if it was told to me that I had to choose between 5e and not playing rpgs, I would still be playing 5e four or five times a week.
-Because in the end, roleplaying is still great.
-And D&D is a serviceable system... if you know how to tame it.
+However, to finish this article on a positive note: the first rpg my children ever played was 5e D&D. And it was a great experience that I will never forget.
+And if it was told to me that I had to choose between 5e and not playing any rpgs, I would still be playing 5e four or five times a week.
+Because in the end, roleplaying is still great and depends less on the rules than on the people around the table.
+And D&D is a serviceable system... if you know how to tame it and avoid that it gets in your way.

 Comments